PayNearMe

 While there are dozens of ways to optimize payments and collections, we’ve identified four common scenarios that plague lenders.

-Accepting Payments by Phone
+Accepting payments by phone

 All too often, call center agents have to take payments by phone because customers had trouble doing it online.
 That’s an expensive use of time, considering each agent-led customer service interaction can cost up to $8 on average.
 By comparison, each self-service interaction may cost only 10 cents—or 80 times less.